evd995/face_recognition_toolbox/README.md

 Not all methods are used in all the libraries.
 Below are the instructions to install the requirements of each specific method.

+To use this library, clone the reopository using `git clone https://github.com/evd995/face_recognition_toolbox.git`

 ### OpenFace

 `WARNING: OpenFace can only run in Python 2.7`